itskenzylimon/Activity/README.md

 void main() {

-  _value = 'ACTIVITY'.isUpperCase; /// => true
+    /// isUpperCase checks if a string is in uppercase _value = 'ACTIVITY'.isUpperCase; /// => true
-  _value = 'activity'.isLowerCase; /// => true
+  /// isLowerCase checks if a string is in lowercase _value = 'activity'.isLowerCase; /// => true
-  _value = 'I_love activity'.toCamelCase(); /// => 'iLoveActivity'
+  /// toCamelCase converts a string to camelCase _value = 'I_love activity'.toCamelCase(); /// => 'iLoveActivity'
-  _value = 'I love activity'.containsAll(['activity','love']); /// => true
+  /// containsAll checks if a string contains all the words in a list _value = 'I love activity'.containsAll(['activity','love']); /// => true
-  _value = 'I love activity'.containsAny(['hello','activity']); /// => true
+  /// containsAny checks if a string contains any of the words in a list _value = 'I love activity'.containsAny(['hello','activity']); /// => true
+  /// title converts a string to title case
   _value = 'I loVE ACTIVITY'.title(); /// => I Love Activity
-  _value = 'activity'.capitalize(); /// => Activity
+  /// capitalize converts a string to capitalize case _value = 'activity'.capitalize(); /// => Activity

-  _value = '123Activity'.isAlNum; /// => true
+    /// isAlNum checks if a string is alphanumeric _value = '123Activity'.isAlNum; /// => true
+  /// isAlpha checks if a string is alphabetic
   _value = 'Activity'.isAlpha; /// => true
-  _value = '111'.isInteger; /// => true
+  /// isInteger checks if a string is an integer _value = '111'.isInteger; /// => true

-  _value = 'activity'.count('i'); /// => 2
+  /// count counts the number of times a word appears in a string _value = 'activity'.count('i'); /// => 2
-  _value = 'Activity'.iterable; /// => ['A','c','t','i','v', 'i', 't', 'y']
+  /// iterable converts a string to a list of characters _value = 'Activity'.iterable; /// => ['A','c','t','i','v', 'i', 't', 'y']
-  _value = 'Activity'.first; /// => A
+  /// first returns the first character of a string _value = 'Activity'.first; /// => A
-  _value = 'Activity'.last; /// => y
+  /// last returns the last character of a string _value = 'Activity'.last; /// => y
-  _value = 'Activity'.charAt(0); /// => A
+  /// charAt returns the character at a given index _value = 'Activity'.charAt(0); /// => A

 }